hyperledger/besu-docs/docs/Tutorials/Quickstarts/Private-Network-Quickstart.md

-description: Pantheon private network quickstart tutorial
+description: Hyperledger Besu private network quickstart tutorial
 <!--- END of page meta data -->

 # Private Network Quickstart Tutorial

-The Private Network Quickstart uses the Pantheon Docker image to run a private network of Pantheon nodes managed by Docker Compose.
+The Private Network Quickstart uses the Hyperledger Besu Docker image to run a private network of Besu nodes managed by Docker Compose.

 !!! important
     The Private Network Quickstart runs a private network suitable for education or demonstration purposes.